 - RBS in its defence in an arbitration involving ABN AMRO in relation to the demerger of ABN AMRO following the acquisition by a consortium

 Daniella regularly writes and lectures on litigation and arbitration-related subjects.

-Daniella studied at the University of Utrecht (Law) and Erasmus University Rotterdam (Business Economics) and obtained a doctors degree in law (Erasmus University Rotterdam).
+Daniella studied law at the University of Utrecht and business economics at Erasmus University, Rotterdam and holds a Ph.D in law from Erasmus University.